DevExpress-Examples/dashboard-for-winforms-diagnose-performance/readme.md

 6. Implement the `IFileController` interface and specify the initial and output file names in the `TryOpenFile` and `TrySaveFile` methods.
 Pass a new class instance that implements `IFileController` to the controller's contructor.

-7. To save the resulting report in the specified output path, call the controller's `Save()` method.
+7. To save the resulting report to the specified output path, call the controller's `Save()` method.

 ## Documentation